26zl/Fedora-41-KDE-Spin-Post-Install/README.md

 ## Introduction

 Fedora KDE Spin is a powerful and highly customizable Linux distribution.
-This guide outlines a few tweaks to improve the experience and usability.
+This guide outlines a few tweaks to improve the experience and usability even more.

 ---